KaushikUrkude/AIP_Prediction_Model/README.md

 - **Negative_dataset**: This includes sequences confirmed not to have anti-inflammatory properties.
 They serve as negative examples in the model training process.
 - **Candidate_dataset**: Comprises sequences for which anti-inflammatory properties are unknown.
 The model predicts the potential of these sequences to be anti-inflammatory.

-- Usage
+## Usage
--Open the Jupyter Notebook
+- Open the Jupyter Notebook

--Launch Jupyter Notebook or JupyterLab in the project directory:
+- Launch Jupyter Notebook or JupyterLab in the project directory:
-- bash - jupyter notebook
+- bash - jupyter notebook or
 - bash-jupyter lab

 1.Run the Notebook
 2.Open the Fresh_final_123456.ipynb notebook and execute the cells sequentially to:
     - **Read and process the sequence data from Positive_dataset and Negative_dataset.**